Thursday, October 23, 2025

 THE PROBLEM OF COST

 Despite what most anticipate, this could or won’t be awful.
-It all depends on two things: the motives why spending on health care has been growing relative to our GDP and what kind of fee we’ve got been getting for every greenback we spend.
+It all depends on two things: the motives why spending on health care has been growing relative to our GDP, and what kind of fee we’ve been getting for every greenback we spend.

 WHY HAS HEALTH CARE BECOME SO COSTLY?

 This is a more difficult query to answer than many would trust.
-The upward thrust in the value of health care (on average 8.1% according to yr from 1970 to 2009, calculated from the information above) has handed the upward push in inflation (4.4% on common over that same duration), so we can not attribute the expanded cost to inflation alone.
-Health care costs are regarded to be carefully associated with a country’s GDP (the wealthier the kingdom, the greater it spends on fitness care), but even in this the US remains an outlier (figure 3).
+The upward thrust in the value of health care (on average 8.1% according to yr from 1970 to 2009, calculated from the information above) has outpaced the upward thrust in inflation (4.4% on common over that same duration), so we can not attribute the expanded cost to inflation alone.
+Health care costs are regarded to be carefully associated with a country’s GDP (the wealthier the country, the greater it spends on health care), but even in this, the US remains an outlier (figure 3).

-Is it due to spending on health care for people over the age of 75 (five instances what we spend on humans among the ages of 25 and 34)?
-In a word, no. Studies display this demographic fashion explains only a small percent of health expenditure increase.
-Is it due to great profits the medical health insurance organizations are raking in?
+Is it due to spending on health care for people over the age of 75 (five times what we spend on people between the ages of 25 and 34)?
+In a word, no. Studies display that this demographic factor explains only a small percentage of health expenditure.
+Is it due to great profits that the medical health insurance organizations are raking in?
 Probably not.
-It’s admittedly hard to know for certain as now not all insurance groups are publicly traded and therefore have balance sheets to be had for public assessment.
-But Aetna, considered one of the most important publicly traded health insurance businesses in North America, said a 2009 2d zone income of $346.7 million, which, if projected out, predicts a every year profit of around $1.3 billion from the approximately 19 million humans they insure.
+It’s admittedly hard to know for certain, as not all insurance groups are publicly traded and therefore have balance sheets to be had for public assessment.
+But Aetna, considered one of the most important publicly traded health insurance businesses in North America, said a 2009 2d zone income of $346.7 million, which, if projected out, predicts a every year profit of around $1.3 billion from the approximately 19 million people they insure.

-If we anticipate their profit margin is average for his or her industry (even supposing untrue, it is not going to be orders of importance one-of-a-kind from the common), the entire profit for all personal medical health insurance companies in America, which insured 202 million humans (second bullet factor) in 2007, would come to approximately $13 billion per yr.
-Total fitness care fees in 2007 have been $2.2 trillion (see Table 1, page 3), which yields a personal health care industry earnings approximately zero.6% of general fitness care fees (even though this evaluation mixes facts from specific years, it is able to perhaps be authorized as the numbers aren’t likely one of a kind via any order of magnitude).
+If we anticipate their profit margin is average for his or her industry (even supposing untrue, it is not going to be orders of importance one-of-a-kind from the common), the entire profit for all personal medical health insurance companies in America, which insured 202 million people (second bullet point) in 2007, would come to approximately $13 billion per year.
+Total fitness care fees in 2007 have been $2.2 trillion (see Table 1, page 3), which yields a personal health care industry earnings approximately zero.6% of general fitness care fees (even though this evaluation mixes facts from specific years, it can perhaps be authorized as the numbers aren’t likely one of a kind via any order of magnitude).

 Is it due to health care fraud?
-Estimates of losses due to fraud variety as excessive as 10% of all health care fees, however it’s tough to find hard facts to again this up.
-Though some percent of fraud nearly surely goes undetected, perhaps the satisfactory manner to estimate how plenty cash is misplaced due to fraud is with the aid of looking at how a lot the government absolutely recovers.
-In 2006, this turned into $2.2 billion, best zero.1% of $2.1 trillion (see Table 1, page 3) in overall fitness care fees for that yr.
+Estimates of losses due to fraud vary as high as 10% of all health care fees; however, it’s tough to find hard facts to again this up.
+Though some percentage of fraud is nearly surely undetected, perhaps a satisfactory way to estimate how much cash is misplaced due to fraud is with the aid of examining how a lot the government actually recovers.
+In 2006, this turned into $2.2 billion, best zero 1% of $2.1 trillion (see Table 1, page 3) in overall fitness care fees for that year.

 Is it because of pharmaceutical prices?
-In 2006, overall fees on pharmaceuticals become approximately $216 billion (see Table 2, page four).
-Though this amounted to ten% of the $2.1 trillion (see Table 1, page 3) in total fitness care expenses for that year and ought to therefore be considered vast, it nonetheless remains handiest a small percent of general health care expenses.
+In 2006, overall fees on pharmaceuticals became approximately $216 billion (see Table 2, page four).
+Though this amounted to ten percent of the $2.1 trillion (see Table 1, page 3) in total fitness care expenses for that year and ought to therefore be considered vast, it nonetheless remains a small percentage of general health care expenses.
 Is it from administrative fees?
-In 1999, total administrative fees were anticipated to be $294 billion, a complete 25% of the $1.2 trillion (Table 1) in total health care expenses that 12 months.
-This was a giant percentage in 1999 and it’s tough to imagine it is shrunk to any good sized diploma considering then.
-In the cease, though, what in all likelihood has contributed the greatest quantity to the increase in health care spending in the U.S. Are two matters:
+In 1999, total administrative fees were anticipated to be $294 billion, a complete 25% of the $1.2 trillion (Table 1) in total health care expenses for that 12 months.
+This was a giant percentage in 1999, and it’s tough to imagine it has shrunk to a good-sized diploma considering then.
+In the case, though, what in all likelihood has contributed the greatest quantity to the increase in health care spending in the U.S. are two matters:

 1. Technological innovation.